-The standing advice16 from Natural England and the Forestry Commission states:
+The standing advice from Natural England and the Forestry Commission states:

-Green Heritage Flag awarded for 2021/2022
+Green Heritage Flag awarded for

-- "Ancient woodland takes hundreds of years to establish and is defined as an irreplaceable habitat.
-It is a valuable natural asset important for:

 - wildlife (which include rare and threatened species)

 - soils

 - carbon capture and storage

 - contributing to the seed bank and genetic diversity

 - recreation, health and wellbeing

 - cultural, historical and landscape value."

 Trees are some of the most important features of the area for local people and eponymous for Cannock Wood.
 Cannock Chase Local Plan (2014) identifies the fact that trees are an important part of the character and visual amenity and that they can play a significant role in well-designed development proposals.
-The Cannock Chase AONB Design Guide13 points out that: 'many of the settlements within the AONB are set within a context of mature tree cover which contributes to their character'; as the only settlement wholly within the AONB this applies nowhere more strongly than for Cannock Wood.
+The Cannock Chase AONB Design Guide points out that: 'many of the settlements within the AONB are set within a context of mature tree cover which contributes to their character'; as the only settlement wholly within the AONB this applies nowhere more strongly than for Cannock Wood.

-16 Ancient Woodland Standing Advice
+Evidence base references in Appendix 1 Ancient Woodland Standing Advice